 In the two Dropout layers, we used the same value for parameter keep_prob, 0.5.
 That is, for non-zero features, our Dropout layers scale them up by 2 (=1/0.5).

-Results & Discussion
+Results & Discussions

 To compare the performance of our CNN and NIN models, we took use of three evaluation methods: the softmax cross entropy loss, 0-1 accuracy, and confusion matrix.